LanceMcCarthy/CustomMauiExamples/README.md

 ## Lantz Controls

-This is project that has various different custom controls and will evolve over time as I add more.
+This is project that has various custom controls and will evolve over time as I add more.
 Currently, there is only a `FloatingLabel` control.

 #### FloatingLabel